EshaanAgg/web/src/content/blog/go.md

 - Every file must be within a package.
 Only one package (`main`) does not need to be a folder.
 - A folder is a `package`.
 Packages can have simple names (services) or URLs (libraries).
 Files in the same folder belong to the same package.
 - The `main` function acts like an entry point to a package.
+- The folder name and the package name mentioned in the files can be differenent (though it is highly recommended that you keep them the same!)
+But all the files in a folder must contain the same package name.

 - `Module` is a group of packages.
 It contains a `go.mod` file with configuration and metadata.
 CLI can be used to manipulate the module (`go mod init`, `go build`, `go run`, `go test` etc.)
 - Each module must have atleast one file with any name, but with `package main` and a function called `main`.